 Step V. Write something.

-You have 95 characters to synthesize the answer to the story.
+You have three headlines and two description lines to synthesize the answer to the story.

 Now that you’ve written your ad, you’ll probably have a couple (or more ideas) you want to test.
 Here’s how not to screw it up…